Zorab

 What is the effect of Zorab on the Kidneys?

-Zorab does not damage the kidneys.
+Zorab is not harmful for kidneys.

 What is the effect of Zorab on the Liver?